 - In some cases, the dealership will not be clear if they are cancelling the contract or if they are simply giving you an update.
 This uncertainty can be harmful to you, because it means your rights are not clear.
 We suggest that you ask them explicitly if they are cancelling the contract.
 If they are, you will have to quickly decide what you want to do.
 If they are not, this gives you some time to consider your options.

 - If you in the middle of a car dealer yo-yo, we suggest that all your communications with the car dealer be in writing.
 This can be by certified mail, fax, email, or text message.
 This way, you will be able to prove what they told you.
+The same applies even after a yo-yo, since what the dealer tells you in a text message or email may contradict what they later use as the claimed justification for taking the car back.
 My personal experience litigating with car dealers over the past 20 years or so has demonstrated that the majority of those dealers will not tell the whole truth about verbal discussions in an attempt to avoid personal responsibility and escape legal liability.

 Of course, your specific rights and responsibilities arising from any transaction will depend on your specific facts and circumstances, including the terms and conditions of any documents that you signed.

 There are a few specific circumstances involving a car dealer yo-yo where we strongly suggest you contact us right away if this is not resolved to your satisfaction:

 - If the car dealer cancels the contract but refuses to return your down payment to you

 - If the car dealer repossesses the car